Patient Experience

 Mike is a working father of two whose long battle and eventual diagnosis with acute intermittent porphyria (AIP) changed the trajectory of his life.

-+SEE LINA’S JOURNEY
++SEE AMALIA'S JOURNEY

 History with AHP